 Finn sniffed indignantly and ran a tanned hand through his curly locks which, contrary to our current conversation, were quite captivating.
-“Combs are not manly, and I am the definition of manly.”
+“Combs are not manly.”

 I turned my back to the group as I pulled my trunk down from the rack above the windows.
-“Wipe that smirk off your face, James Potter.
-You, without a doubt, have the epitome of sex-hair.”
+“Oh wipe that smirk off your face, James Potter.
+You’re just jealous that we’re not as interested in your sex-hair.”

 Roxy squealed.
 “I’m so glad we get to keep her!”
 Her trunk in one hand and my hand in the other she dragged me passed as glowering James.

 I smiled at James and tugged on a piece of his hair.
-“Sex hair is a lady killer,” I whispered quickly before Roxy tugged me out of the compartment.
+“Sex hair is a lady killer,” I whispered with a wink before Roxy tugged me out of the compartment.

 Little lights bobbed up and down on top of the glass like surface of what Roxy told me was the Black Lake.
 I found it rather odd that first years were shepherded into small boats and rowed across the lake.
 The carriages were much more appealing to me, considering that boats had never really been my cup of tea.

 “I hope you’re enjoying the view of utter darkness,” Roxy teased from the other side of the carriage.

 I turned my head briefly only to poke my tongue out in her direction.
 My face returned to the cool glass and my eyes refocused on the string of carriages ahead of our own; the carriages were slowly winding up a rocky incline.